School and College Leaver programme

 - getting businesses through Brexit by helping their employees obtain permanent residency.

 As a growing part of PwC we need to further strengthen our team by recruiting people with a diverse range of skills and experiences.
 We offer a defined career path, a supportive working environment and access to our unique skills academy so you can keep learning while working.

 Whatever your background, whether you’re at school or college, have recently graduated or you’re looking for a new challenge, we want to hear from you.

 We’ll support you as you study for a Certificate in Finance, Accounting and Business (CFAB).
 This is a nationally recognised professional qualification with Institute of Chartered Accountants in England and Wales (ICAEW).
 Or study towards your Accounting Technician qualification from Accounting Technicians Ireland (ATI) which is a nationally recognised qualification with Chartered Accountants Ireland (CAI).

 What you’ll need

-- Minimum requirements are 96 UCAS tariff from up to three full A-Levels (or equivalent), and a Grade C or 4 or above in GCSE (or equivalent) English Language and Mathematics.
-Please check our website for specific requirements.
+- Minimum requirements are 112 UCAS plus a grade C or 4 or above in GCSE English Language and Mathematics (or equivalent).
+Please check the job description for specific requirements when applying.